 About the Broadband Fund

 The Broadband Deployment Board, established by the Colorado General Assembly in 2014, provides grants through the Broadband Fund to deploy broadband service in unserved areas of the state.
-Staff have a specific set of responsibilities which can be found in the Delegations of Authority document.

 - Step 3: Public Board Meeting: The Board meets to review applications and make initial funding decisions

 - Step 4: Appeals and Right of First Refusals (ROFR): The Board reviews appeals and RoFRs.